devisenyc/devisenyc.github.io/practice/mask.md

 ---
 layout: default
-title: Distributed systems approach to airborne viruses
+title: Mask of the mind
 ---
-Mask of the mind
+How to breathe with care during pandemics
 ----------------

 Gareth Idris